Die-KoMa/die-koma.org/README.md

 # Installation
 Short: Use [Astro](https://astro.build/).

-Long: You will need a working Javascript runtime and a package manager such as NPM.
+Long: You will need a working Javascript runtime (e.g., `nodejs`) and a package manager such as `npm`.
+Then install the dependencies and run `npm run dev`.

 ## Nix (best support)
 ```sh